uvarc/rc-website/content/about/people.md

   <div class="col-lg-6">
     <img class="rounded-circle" src="https://somrc.virginia.edu/images/profile_nmagee.png" alt="Neal Magee" width="140" height="140">
     <h2>Neal Magee, PhD</h2>
     <p><b>Cloud Solution Architect</b> <br /> Neal designs scaling, service-driven, distributed systems in the public cloud.
-His recent work has been built primarily in Amazon Web Services, a platform in which he is a certified solution architect.
-Drawing on a background in development and operations, he designs "programmable infrastructure" that changes dynamically with the needs of an application.
-He has extensive experience with Python, the Amazon / Google / Microsoft clouds, and architecting dynamic systems that scale and heal automatically.</p>
+His recent work has been built primarily in Amazon Web Services, with which he is a certified solution architect.
+Drawing on a background in development and operations, he designs programmable infrastructure that changes dynamically with the needs of an application.
+He has extensive experience with Python, public clouds, and architecting dynamic systems that scale and heal automatically.</p>
     <p>
       <a class="btn btn-secondary" target="_new" href="mailto:nem2p@virginia.edu" role="button"><i class="far fa-envelope fa-lg"></i></a>
       <a class="btn btn-secondary" target="_new" href="https://stackoverflow.com/users/473488/neal" role="button"><i class="fab fa-stack-overflow fa-lg"></i></a>